sdabhi23/django-hasura-jwt-auth/README.md

 A simple containerized JWT based auth server for integration with Hasura GrphQL Engine written in Python using Django and Django Rest Framework

+> **All the secrets / keys provided in the sample deployment files are for development purpose only.
+Please replace them before deployment**

 ## Required environment variables

 * **SECRET_KEY:** The signing key for all types of tokens